You are here

 The PSA is excited to announce that the 2021 Annual Lecture will take place online on Tuesday 2nd November 2021 at 7pm GMT, in partnership with SAGE Publishing.

 We are delighted to welcome Professor Robyn Eckersley from the University of Melbourne to deliver the lecture titled 'Frozen Out?
-Political Science in a Heating World' which will be chaired by the BBC's Huw Edwards.
-Biographies for our wonderful speaker and chair can be found below.
+Political Science in a Heating World' which will be Chaired by Emma Vardy.
+Biographies for our brilliant speaker and Chair can be found below.